 Usually there is no wait cycle.
 However, when the peripheral on the APB bus is accessed, the waiting state will be inserted until the APB peripheral access ends.
+All bits can be reset or cleared by software.

 Note: When the peripheral clock is not enabled, the software cannot read the value of the peripheral register, and the value returned is always 0x0.